darrenjrobinson/powershell_module_identitynow/README.md

 [Reference Post](https://blog.darrenjrobinson.com/generate-sailpoint-identitynow-v2-v3-api-credentials/)
 <b>Note: You can configure oAuth Client Authentication configuration and then use the New-IdentityNowAPIClient cmdlet to generate the v2 API Client.</b>

+<b>Update: Aug 2020 - v2 API Clients have been deprecated for API use.
+They still exist for VA use and can still be generated, but now must reference the VA Cluster.
+The New-IdentityNowAPIClient now contains the mandatory -clusterId option to acheive this. </b>

 ```
     $orgName = "customername-sb"
     Set-IdentityNowOrg -orgName $orgName